clojurewerkz/gizmo/README.md

 ## Routing

+Routing in Gizmo is built upon Compojure and [Route One](https://github.com/clojurewerkz/route-one).

-Routing recognizes URLs and dispatches them to particular handler.
+Routing recognizes URLs and dispatches them to a suitable handler.
 It also generates helper functions for creating Paths and URLs so that you wouldn't need to hardcode them and could specify them once for both parsing and generation purposes.